ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

      node_modules/grunt-cli/bin/grunt test:sauce:parallel
      ```

     d.
-If you want to see your test reports in the test job logs, select the **Enable Test Report** check box, and set the Test Result File Pattern to `test/*.xml`.
+If you want to see your test reports in the test job logs, select the **Enable Test Report** checkbox, and set the Test Result File Pattern to `test/*.xml`.

 1. Click **SAVE**.
 Whenever your pipeline runs, your Sauce Labs tests run.